-AGDUFA I and AGDUFA II
+AGDUFA I, AGDUFA II and AGDUFA III

 - AGDUFA I (FY 2009 to FY 2013) ADUFA I was signed into law on August 14, 2008.
 AGDUFA I established review performance goals for FDA, phased in over a 5-year period.
 The AGDUFA I performance goals lead to progressive, yearly performance improvements, with the on-time goal for review and action on submissions getting shorter each fiscal year.
 By the final year of AGDUFA I, FDA agreed to review and act on 90 percent of the submissions within the specified time